We’ve broken down our favorite teen business ideas into seven categories and ranked their startup costs, required skill level, and earning potential.

 Learn how to start a candle making business.

 Securing a web domain and creating a quality website is important for the overall success of a teen business.
-You can search for an available domain below:

 After registering a domain name, consider setting up a professional email account (@yourcompany.com).
 Google's G Suite offers a business email service that comes with other useful tools, including word processing, spreadsheets, and more.
 Try it for free